HOW I STARTED FREELANCING AND MADE AN ADDITIONAL $50,000 (Q1 & Q2 2024)

 The Six-Month Project That Changed Everything

-This first project ended up spanning six months.
-The client wanted a web-based tool that allowed users to manipulate 3D models in real time for the purpose of construction materials procurement and tracking.
-While I had experience in WebGL, this was my first time applying it to a structured, client-driven project.
+This first project ended up taking six months.
+The client wanted a web-based tool that let users manipulate 3D models in real time for construction materials procurement and tracking.
+I had some experience with WebGL, but this was my first time applying it to an actual client-driven project with real stakes.

 Phase 1: Understanding Client Needs

-The initial stage involved several in-depth meetings to nail down the specifications.
-The client had an idea but wasn’t sure how to implement it.
-I quickly realized that freelancing wasn’t just about writing code—it was about understanding and translating client needs into technical solutions.
+The initial stage was basically just a bunch of meetings to nail down what they actually wanted.
+The client had an idea but had no clue how to implement it.
+I quickly realized that freelancing was not just about writing code.
+It was about understanding what the client actually needs and translating that into technical solutions.

 • I created wireframes and mockups to visualize the UI.